 Do tax cuts pay for themselves?

-At current tax rates, the direct revenue loss from tax cuts almost always exceeds the indirect gain from increased activity or reduced tax avoidance.
-Tax cuts can, however, partly pay for themselves.
+At current tax rates, the direct revenue loss from cutting tax rates almost always exceeds the indirect gain from increased activity or reduced tax avoidance.
+Cutting tax rates can, however, partly pay for itself.
 How much depends on how people respond to tax changes.

 Tax rates and revenues

 Economic activity generally responds to tax changes.
 If you increase the tax on cigarettes, people will smoke less and some will shift to illegal, untaxed cigarettes.
 Income taxes also trigger a response.
 If you increase the tax rate on wages and salaries, some people will work less.
 (Some will also work more to recoup lost after-tax income, but evidence suggests that the disincentive effect dominates.)
 Similarly, if you increase tax rates on returns to saving and investing, such as interest, dividends, and capital gains, some people will save and invest less.
 (Here too some people may save more to maintain the same after-tax savings, but evidence suggests that the disincentive effect, though small, still dominates.)

 Meanwhile, people will also respond by trying to avoid the tax increase without changing their underlying work or saving behavior.
-For example, some may work off the books.
-Some will hire lawyers to convert their salary income into less-taxed capital income.
+For example, some may work off the books or reclassify earnings to lower-tax forms of income.
 And some will devote more effort to using tax-advantaged retirement savings, charitable deductions, and other tax breaks to cut their taxable incomes.
 All these responses reduce the potential revenue gain from increasing tax rates.